7 Ways to Reduce Carbon Emissions in Logistics in 2024

 Electric vehicles

+Additionally, the number of countries that enforcing regulations and EV requirements is growing.
 For example, EU regulations require trucks to reduce carbon emissions by 30 percent by 2030.
 This is possible only when part or all delivery fleets are electric.
+In the US, the ACT regulation demands manufacturers to restrict all truck sales to electric models by 2045.

 Delivery drones and robots